fujiapple852/trippy/README.md

 # Trippy

-A network diagnostic tool, inspired by [mtr](https://github.com/traviscross/mtr).
+Trippy combines the functionality of traceroute and ping and is designed to assist with the analysis of networking issues.

 <img src="assets/trippy-0.3.0-08-05-2022.gif" alt="trippy"/>

-Trippy combines the functionality of traceroute and ping and is designed to assist with the diagnosis of network issues.

 ## Navigation